venice1200/TapClock/TapClock/README.md

 * The Sketch needs MPU calibrating values which you can create with the WatchX_IMU_Zero_0x69.ino sketch avalible at my Github Repo.

 Usage
-If WatchX is connected to USB Power the System will never go to sleep if it’s awaken.
+If WatchX is connected to USB Power the System will never go to sleep if it’s "on".
 You can wait until the display is powerred off and then connect USB Power for charging without “display on”.
-Charging is shown through an glowing right side Led.
+Charging is shown with an glowing Right Led.
 If WatchX is on Battery, the system waits for 5 secs (const long clocktime = 5000;) then send the MCU into “SLEEP_MODE_PWR_DOWN”.
 The Interrupt from the MPU is configurred for waking the MCU on shaking or tapping.
 The motion values for shaking or tapping are actually fixed in sketch.